 National Consortium of Intelligent Medical Imaging (NCIMI)

-Signatures have been provided by all parties regarding the consortium agreement, with receipt of the £10 million grant from Innovate UK, through the Government’s Industrial Strategy Challenge Fund, with a further £5 million from industry partners within the consortium.
+The NCIMI has received a £10 million grant from Innovate UK, through the Government’s Industrial Strategy Challenge Fund, with a further £5 million from industry partners within the consortium.